Clarilab/envi/README.md

 	// LoadJSON loads key-value pairs from one or many json blobs.
 	LoadJSON(...[]byte) error

+	// LoadAndWatchJSONFile loads key-value pairs from a json file,
+	// then watches that file and reloads it when it changes.
+	// Accepts an additional callback function that is executed
+	// after the file was reloaded.
+Returns and error when something
+	// goes wrong.
+When no error is returned, returns a close function
+	// that should be deferred in the calling function.
+	LoadAndWatchJSONFile(path string, callback func() error) (error, func() error)

 	// LoadJSONFile loads key-value pairs from a json file.
 	LoadJSONFile(path string) error